validator-network/cosmoshub-proposals/proposal-1.md

 Your vote on this proposal __only includes the petition__ for the Interchain Foundation to delegate in a manner that flattens voting power distribution.

+The intention of the vote is to measure community support for the petition.
+The vote does not in any way force Interchain Foundation to take any action.

 This is not a vote on using an algorithm, nor a vote on the actual implementation such an algorithm if it were to be used.

 Please vote accordingly: